lebluxtv/docs/streamerbot/about.md

 navigation: false
 ---

-Prior to the public release, `Streamer.bot`, previously known as `Channel Points Handler`, was available within the VR streaming comminuty for just over a year.
+Prior to the public release, `Streamer.bot`, previously known as `Channel Points Handler`, was available within the VR streaming community for just over a year.

 On `August 20th, 2021`, with the help of many amazing people, it was finally made available to everyone!